Assembly Mennonite Church

 - Provide an annual training for all adults in the congregation regarding this policy.
 Provide an annual information and education for children that is age appropriate and helps them to understand boundaries and respectful relationships.

 - Report incidents of abuse to the state authorities such as police and/or children’s services.
-See Appendix 1 for information.
+See Appendix 1 for information on reporting abuse outside the congregation.
+Guidelines for reporting harassment and abuse within the congregation can be found here.

 - Follow the recommendations of the Digital Communications policy.